-Do you have the required permits to purchase in your state?
+Do you have the required permits and identification to purchase in your state?

-(In Minnesota, you must have either a permit to purchase - obtained from the county Sheriff’s Department where you reside or a permit to carry - classes offered at Osakis General Store and Guns galore, then apply for permit with Sheriff’s Department.)
+In Minnesota, you must have a valid Minnesota photo ID or driver’s license reflecting your current residence address along with either a permit to purchase - obtained from the county Sheriff’s Department where you reside or a Minnesota permit to carry.

 Are you old enough?